benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 Adobe Analytics provides two different visual tools to analyze your business: Analysis Workspace and Reports and Analytics.
 In Analysis Workspace, you work with visualizations that correspond to reports in different tools.
 These visualizations show key metrics for your web business.
 The visualizations are not only more flexible and robust in displaying metrics, they are also easier to create.
 They also provide much more detail than traditional reports.
 You create visualizations by dragging and dropping data tables,dimensions, metrics, segments and time periods on the Analysis Workspace user interface.
 You can also extend visualizations with right-click options.
 For more information on the features of Analysis Workspace visualizations, see the [Analysis Workspace Overview](https://marketing.adobe.com/resources/help/en_US/analytics/analysis-workspace/).
 Adobe's Reports and Analytics capabilities also correspond with report types in other tools.
 Both tools offer unique capabilities that go beyond simply measuring page traffic so that you can better understand how pages convert users.

-## Comparing report types
+## Site content reports

-This is a high-level section that Russ mentioned he might author.
+Site content reports include ways to analyze page traffic and page conversions and to create calculated metrics and *assist* metrics.
+This section explains how site content reports work in Adobe Analytics and shows the tools and interface for creating the reports and visualizations.

-## All Pages Report
+### All Pages Report

 You can construct either a report or a visualization in Analytics that is similar to an **All Pages Report** in other tools.
 This report provides content performanc--one of the fundamentals of web analytics.
 This section describes the following: